ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

       //=> ["bar","baz"]

-For the purpose of this exploration, we will presume the following:[^wellactually]
+For the purpose of this exploration, we will presume the following:`1`

     const isEmpty = ([first, ...rest]) => first === undefined;